bmanders716/bmanders716.github.io/cookbook.md

 for a small dish.

-Sweetbreads ‡ la Parisienne.
+Sweetbreads ‡†¨a Parisienne.

 _Ingredients_--1 dozen lambs' heart sweetbreads.
                1 pint of good second stock.
-               2†oz. of butter.
+               2‡Ø∫. of butter.
-               1†oz. of flour.
+               1‡Ø∫. of flour.
                A piece of carrot, turnip, and onion.
                1 sprig of parsley.
                1 dessertspoonful of mushroom catsup.